David Deutsch

 Born in Haifa, Israel, in 1953, David Deutsch studied Natural Sciences at Clare College, Cambridge, before earning his PhD at the University of Oxford under the supervision of Dennis Sciama, a leading cosmologist.
 Deutsch’s career has been primarily based at Oxford, where he is a Fellow of Wolfson College and a member of the Centre for Quantum Computation at the Clarendon Laboratory.

-Deutsch’s groundbreaking 1985 paper introduced the concept of a universal quantum computer, a theoretical machine capable of simulating any physical process, that forms the foundation of modern quantum computation.
+Deutsch’s groundbreaking 1985 paper introduced the concept of a universal quantum computer, a theoretical machine capable of simulating any physical process, which forms the foundation of modern quantum computation.
 His subsequent work, including the formulation of the Deutsch algorithm, demonstrated that quantum computers could outperform classical ones for specific problems, ushering in the age of quantum information science.

 Beyond physics, Deutsch is also a philosopher of science, advocating Karl Popper’s ideas about the growth of knowledge through conjecture and refutation.
 His books The Fabric of Reality and The Beginning of Infinity explore how explanation and understanding drive progress, arguing that human potential for discovery is limitless.